Z03-L/Retro-Macintosh-Geektool-Setup/README.md

 ## Modifications and Additions
 - New script for displaying system monitoring data
-- Light modifications to the `time.scpt` file for improved compatibility (and only military time)
+- Light modifications to the `time.scpt` file for improved compatibility (removed am/pm)

 ## To Do
 - Layout for the data widget